“What happened to protect and serve? Mzansi asks as police officer is arrested

-Police Constable Arrested for Hijacking That Killed 11-Year-Old Zara Ramsamy, South Africans Fume
+Police Constable Linked With Hijacking That Killed 11-Year-Old Zara Ramsamy, South Africans Fume

 - A 27-year-old police constable was arrested in connection with a deadly hijacking in Durban